kevin218/Eureka/docs/source/ecf.rst

 update_sat_flags
 '''''''''''''''''
-Boolean, allows user to have more control over saturation flags
+Boolean, allows user to have more control over saturation flags.
+Must be True to use the settings expand_prev_group, dq_sat_mode, and dq_sat_percentile or dq_sat_columns.

 expand_prev_group
 '''''''''''''''''